-To develop an initial list of teacher motivational behaviours, we collated behaviours from intervention descriptions, theory papers, questionnaire items, and existing taxonomies of behaviour change interventions.
-We screened systematic reviews for interventions and questionnaires assessing teacher behaviours (Lazowski & Hulleman, 2016; Reeve & Cheon, 2021; Rosenzweig & Wigfield, 2016; Smith et al., 2016; Su & Reeve, 2011; Vasconcellos et al., 2020).
-We also reviewed theory papers (e.g., Aelterman et al., 2019; Ryan & Deci, 2017) and previously-developed behaviour change taxonomies (Hardcastle et al., 2017; Michie et al., 2013; Teixeira et al., 2020).
-From all these sources, we collated 1,151 behaviours that could plausibly be used by teachers that might influence student motivation.
-We stopped when we reached saturation, that is, when all new behaviours were subsumed by behaviours already on the list.
+To develop an initial list of TMBs, we collated behaviors from intervention descriptions, theory papers, questionnaire items, and existing taxonomies of behavior change interventions.
+We screened systematic reviews for interventions and questionnaires assessing teacher behaviors (Lazowski & Hulleman, 2016; Reeve & Cheon, 2021; Rosenzweig & Wigfield, 2016; Smith et al., 2016; Su & Reeve, 2011; Vasconcellos et al., 2020).
+We also reviewed theory papers (e.g., Aelterman et al., 2019; Ryan & Deci, 2017) and previously developed behavior change taxonomies (Hardcastle et al., 2017; Michie et al., 2013; Teixeira et al., 2020).
+From all these sources, we collated 1,151 behaviors that could plausibly be used by teachers that might influence student motivation.
+We stopped when we reached saturation, that is, when all new behaviors were subsumed by behaviors already on the list.

-Naturally, this process resulted in substantial redundancy, so to create a mutually exclusive and collectively exhaustive list of behaviours we used a binning and winnowing protocol (DeWalt et al., 2007; Mâsse et al., 2016).
+Naturally, this process resulted in substantial redundancy, so to create a mutually exclusive and collectively exhaustive list of behaviors we used a binning and winnowing protocol (DeWalt et al., 2007; Mâsse et al., 2016).
 Binning involves systematically grouping things that refer to the same latent construct (DeWalt et al., 2007).
 Winnowing involves reducing the contents of those bins into a representative example (DeWalt et al., 2007).
-Binning and winnowing has been used to create a comprehensive bank of parenting practises (Mâsse et al., 2016) and patient-reported outcomes in chronic diseases (DeWalt et al., 2007).
+Binning and winnowing have been used to create a comprehensive bank of parenting practices (Mâsse et al., 2016) and patient-reported outcomes in chronic diseases (DeWalt et al., 2007).
 The process generally involves three steps:

-- 1. grouping similar behaviours into bins; - 2. winnowing behaviours from bins into an exemplar of that bin; and - 3. refining exemplars via iterative feedback.
+- 1. grouping similar behaviors into bins; - 2. winnowing behaviors from bins into an exemplar of that bin; and - 3. refining exemplars via iterative feedback.

-For Step 1, four authors created an initial list of 48 'bins' for behaviours based on theory.
-Then, eight authors took the initial list of behaviours and placed them into those bins.
-Each behaviour was classified independently and in duplicate by two of those authors.
-When behaviours did not fit into an existing bin, authors created a new bin, leading to an expanded list of 61 bins.
+For Step 1, four authors created an initial list of 48 "bins" for behaviors based on theory.
+Then, eight authors took the initial list of behaviors and placed them into those bins.
+Each behavior was classified independently and in duplicate by two of those authors.
+When behaviors did not fit into an existing bin, authors created a new bin, leading to an expanded list of 61 bins.
 For each of those bins, two authors completed Step 2-creating an exemplar of that bin.
 Exemplars contained:

-- a meaningful name for the behaviour (e.g., "Use of pressuring language"); - a draft description of the behaviour (e.g., "Using pressuring or controlling language when explaining tasks, providing feedback, etc."); - an example of the behaviour used by a teacher (e.g., "You should...", "You have-to...", "You must..."); and - a description of the function of the behaviour in promoting or thwarting motivation (e.g., "Increases perceived external pressure to complete the task for imposed reasons.")
+- a meaningful name for the behavior (e.g., "Use of pressuring language"); - a draft description of the behavior (e.g., "Using pressuring or controlling language when explaining tasks, providing feedback, etc."); - an example of the behavior used by a teacher (e.g., "You should...," "You have-to...," "You must..."); and - a description of the function of the behavior in promoting or thwarting motivation (e.g., "Increases perceived external pressure to complete the task for imposed reasons").

-This initial draft list of behaviours was then member-checked (Step 3) by the eight authors who conducted the binning, and five teachers from local secondary schools.
-Based on the input of these authors and teachers, two authors refined this list of behaviours before using them as the foundation of the Delphi procedure.
-Following this member checking, 12 motivational behaviours were added to the candidate list, meaning the Delphi procedure started with 73 possible teacher motivational behaviours.
+This initial draft list of behaviors was then member-checked (Step 3) by the eight authors who conducted the binning, and five teachers from local secondary schools.
+Based on the input of these authors and teachers, two authors refined this list of behaviors before using them as the foundation of the Delphi procedure.
+Following this member checking, 12 motivational behaviors were added to the candidate list, meaning the Delphi procedure started with 73 possible TMBs.

-Delphi procedures
+Delphi Procedures